iamweswilson/iamweswilson-timeline/site/index.md

       trust my teammates and it paid off.
 My eyes were opened to how much impact the right team could have when combined with the right amount of autonomy.
-      We were making an impact on hugely impactful organizations like CERN, Walmart, Nike, BMW, China Railway and more.
+      We were making an impact on hugely impactful organizations like CERN, Walmart, Nike, BMW, Blizzard Entertainment, Baidu and more.
     image: /images/openstack-logo.jpg
     link: //openstack.org
     linktext: Check out openstack.org